MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-start-for-administrators.md

 The operationalization feature consists of a number of web and compute nodes that combine to deliver the full capabilities of this R operationalization server.
 Each component can be configured for Active-Active High Availability to deliver a robust, reliable runtime environment.

-You can configure R Server to use multiple Web Nodes for Active-Active backup / recovery using a load balancer.
+You can configure Machine Learning Server to use multiple Web Nodes for Active-Active backup / recovery using a load balancer.

 For data storage high availability, you can leverage the high availability capabilities found in enterprise grade databases (SQL Server or PostgreSQL).
 Learn how to use one of those databases, [here](configure-remote-database-to-operationalize.md).